 In winter, markets spotlight seasonal produce, olive oil, and herbs.
-Pick eggplant again, plus bread baked from fine wheat flour.
+Pick aubergine again, plus bread baked from fine wheat flour.
 The cooks balance salt and sweetness to highlight regional tastes, so you leave with a better sense of what the island offers.

 Cypriot kitchens treat a meze as an institution, a sequence of meals that introduces guests to a spectrum of textures and aromas.
 Start with light meze–garlic dips, cucumber relishes, and lemony dressings–and move to grilled skewers, sheftaliaі koupes.